 Please be sure to bring poop bags, and that your dog is trained and socialized enough to behave properly when allowed off leash around other dogs. if your dog doesn’t respond to voice commands and might run off, then you may want to stick to enclosed areas like the Pilgrim bark park.

 Provincetown’s pilgrim bark park was recently ranked the second best dog park in America.
 Pilgrim Bark Park has a doggie water fountain, dog memorial, and even a dog art gallery if your dog is the artistic type.

-Pilgrim Bark Park is located right off of route 6, and makes a great stopover on your way into Provincetown.
-Pilgrim Dog Park is the perfect place to let your dog run off some steam before heading into Provincetown for some shopping, dinner or cocktails.
+Pilgrim Bark Park is located right off of route 6, and makes a great place to stopover on your way into P-town.
+Pilgrim Dog Park is the perfect place to let your dog run off some steam before heading into Provincetown for some shopping, dinner, or cocktails.
 View map of pilgrim Bark Park and get driving directions